1. Important information and who we are

 6. Disclosures of your personal data

-We may share your personal data with the parties set out below for the purposes set out in the table at section 4 above “Purposes for which we will use your personal data”.
+We may share your personal data with the parties set out below for the purposes set out at section 5 above “Purposes for which we will use your personal data”.

 |RECIPIENTS||CATEGORIES OF PERSONAL DATA SHARED||REASON SHARED|